 - Feedback.
 This section of Plerdy’s user behavior analysis focuses on landing page elements such as FAQ, 24/7 live chat, quick response to user questions, and other similar points.

 - Design.
 This section is entirely devoted to the user and task analysis for interface design.
-You have to check all the graphic elements — from the attractive and original design of the 404 page to the absence of annoyingly colorful animation and the optimal size of buttons and banners.
+You have to check all the graphic elements — from the attractive and original design of the 404 page to the absence of annoyingly bright animation and the optimal size of buttons and banners.

 - Technical.
 By checking the boxes in this section of the Plerdy checklist, you have to ensure that the page works equally well on any device and is displayed adequately in any browser.
-You will also need to figure out how quickly the page opens, if the transitions work smoothly, if unnecessary scrollbars disappear, etc.
+You will also need to figure out how quickly the page loads, if the transitions work smoothly, if unnecessary scrollbars disappear, etc.

 - Talk to cart abandoners

-- Offer discounts to potential customers
+- Offer product discounts to potential customers

 - Launch quick website surveys

 - Create forms for events, webinars, or conferences

 - Record interactions with forms for Google Ads remarketing